ugr-sail/sinergym/docs/source/pages/environments.rst

 Specification
 ~~~~~~~~~~~~~~

-As we have told, Observation and action spaces are defined **dinamically** in Sinergym Environment constructor.
+As we have told, Observation and action spaces are defined **dynamically** in Sinergym Environment constructor.
 Environment ID's registered in Sinergym use a **default** definition
 set up in `constants.py <https://github.com/jajimer/sinergym/tree/main/sinergym/utils/constants.py>`__.

 As can be seen in environments observations, the **year, month, day and hour** are included in, but is not configured in default observation variables definition.